tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/DataCaching.md

 # Data Caching

-[Data Caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/overview) is a term that describes a process in which, when data is requested that is not present in a temporary storage location known as `cache`, e.g. in memory, it retrieves it from persistent storage locations, e.g. a relational database, and stores it in the cache, under a unique string key and for a limited period of time.
+[Data Caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/overview) is a term that describes a process in which requested data is returned by retrieving it from a temporary storage location known as `cache`, e.g. in memory, where it is stored under a unique string key.

+If that key is not present in the cache then data is retrieved from a persistent storage location, e.g. a relational database, stored in the cache, under that unique string key, for a limited period of time, and returned to the caller.

 ## Terminology